netzmacht/contao-toolkit/docs/view/assets.rst

 To avoid combining all assets when debugging a pain, the assets manager uses the :code:`AssetsManager::STATIC_PRODUCTION` flag by default.
 This means that only in production mode the assets get the `static` flag.

-.. hint:: The production mode is set by the dependency container using the service id `Services::PRODUCTION_MODE`.
+.. hint:: The production mode is set by the dependency container using the symfony debug environment setting.

 Template helper